axios/axios/CONTRIBUTING.md

 ### Commit Messages

-Commit messages should be verb based, using the following pattern:
+Commit messages should be verb based, using the following patterns:

 - `Fixing ...`
 - `Adding ...`